rajeevgit8055hub/Verified-Digital-Credentials/README.md

 ## ✅ ADCA – Advanced Diploma in Computer Application (Skill Course, Oct 2024)

-I successfully completed the **ADCA** through the same trusted *Skill Course* online e-learning platform, guided under the expert mentorship of **Mr. Satish Dhawale**, the Founder and CEO, who designed the curriculum to bridge academic learning with real-world industry needs.
+I successfully completed the **ADCA** through the same trusted *Skill Course* online e-learning platform, guided under the expert mentorship of **Mr. Satish Dhawale Sir**, the Founder and CEO, who designed the curriculum to bridge academic learning with real-world industry needs.
 This professional **Advanced Diploma in Computer Applications (ADCA)** certificate marks a major milestone in broadening and deepening my technical and practical software skills.

 This extensive program provided me with well-rounded knowledge across multiple essential areas, including **operating systems, computer fundamentals**, and core Microsoft Office applications like **MS Word, Excel, PowerPoint, Access, Outlook**, and **Publisher** — all crucial tools for everyday professional productivity.